rehive/docs-portal/content/building/currency-manager-extension/introduction.md

 Currency management allows each Rehive currency to be controlled by a service user.
 This user is known as the currency manager and is the sole entity that can shift transactions of that currency to a Complete or Failed state.

-The manager is assigned to the currency by updating the “manager” field using the service user's ID as the input.
-(Link to the Platform currency object docs).
+The manager is assigned to the currency by updating the `manager` field using the service user's ID as the input.
+See the [Core API doc section](https://docs.platform.rehive.com/tag/Admin#operation/admin_currencies_update) for more information.

 ## What is a currency manager extension?